 Commissioning day at the United States Naval Academy is steeped in history and tradition.
 The class of 2014 paraded into the Navy-Marine Corps Stadium and a few hours later 1,068 Navy and Marine Corps officers were commissioned into the armed services.
 Around 30,000 family members and friends attended as their young men and women receive their diplomas and they rejoiced in the own unique ways.

 The Baltimore Sun

 From Howard County to Baltimore County to Harford County, photographers for the Baltimore Sun’s community papers cover many high school sporting events each week.
-Here is a roundup of some of the best sports action shots from the week of Monday, Feb.
-17 through Friday, Feb.
-21.
+Here is a roundup of some of the best sports action shots from the week of Saturday, May 10 through Friday, May 16.

 The Preakness Stakes is a horse race steeped in history.
 Having first been run in 1873, the thoroughbred race is the middle jewel in the run for the Triple Crown.
 One of the little known traditions during Preakness week at Pimlico is the bath that each horse gets after their early morning workouts.
 Like most three year olds the horses don’t seem to be thrilled with the mandatory scrub down, but reluctantly suffer through them.